+I create installations and sculptures that give a new view on space and on objects in space, by exploring what light and motion can do to change them over time.
+By doing so an audience can see new perspectives on the altered space and time and their own role in the here and now.
+I try to tell stories about subjects that fascinate me, such as memories, intuition, art itself and society.
 My works and installations leave a lot of room for interpretation.
 My subjects are mainly based on my own observations and how they manifest themselves as images in my head, like dreaming with eyes open.
 Intuitively I set the images in motion, adding a time component.
 Placed in spaces, that are transformed by them, my artworks offer an (audio)visual experience.
 With my fascination for light, I investigate how it changes the canvas on which it falls, but also how the material determines in what way the light is displayed.

 Apart from being a visual artist I worked as a graphic designer for over 20 years and as a motion designer for over 12 years.
 You can call me for concepts, ideas and art creation.
 Motion design, video art and graphic design is what I do.
 I create images.
 A lot.
 Sometimes one at a time.
 For you.
 Other times I make 30 images or more.
 Per second.
 And I direct them to move.
 I work together with professionals in the field of art, design, video mapping, music creation, theatre, among others, to realize small and bigger projects and experiences.
 Let's meet and have good coffee: email@example.com or +31 6 4480 2324.